ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/CHAPTER_4.md

 #### Problem 4.9.2

-Show that the WEston-Watkins SVM defaults to the binary hinge-loss SVM in the special case of two classes
+Show that the Weston-Watkins SVM defaults to the binary hinge-loss SVM in the special case of two classes

 One observation from $\bar{W}_[1] = -\bar{W}_{2} $ in the binary case is that there is a slight redundancy in the number of parameters of the multiclass SVM.
 This is bc we really need (k - 1) separators in order to model k classes, and one separator is redundant.
 However, since the update of the kth separator is always exactly defined by the updates of the other (k - 1) separators, this redundancy does not make a difference